GnyEser/pyforti/README.md

  ```python
  def get_users_from_group(ssh = connection, user_group(str) )
  ```

- - Returns users in the the passed user group name as a python list.
+ - Returns users in the passed user group name as a python list.

  ```python